opensecuritycontroller/community/development/osgi/osgi-dev.md

 While adding a new bundle to the OSGi container, you must also include the bundles required by the new dependency as shown below:

-1. Remove all bundles from server-debug.bndrun with the groupId com.fasterxml.jackson.jaxrs.
+1. Remove all bundles from `server-debug.bndrun` with the groupId `com.fasterxml.jackson.jaxrs`.

 2. The console should contain the following messages: